 Miami has a tropical monsoon climate characterized by distinct wet and dry seasons, persistent humidity, and year-round warmth.
 The dry season runs from late fall through mid-spring.
 During this period, days can go by without measurable rainfall – though, as passing showers and thunderstorms can occur without warning, it’s a good idea to have an umbrella on hand.
 The wet season, when rainfall is heavier and more consistent, runs from mid-spring to late fall.

 Hurricane season roughly coincides with the wet season, peaking in late summer.
-Though rare, hurricanes and tropical storms are life-threatening events that bring everything to a halt.
+Though rare, hurricanes and tropical storms are life-threatening events that bring normal city activity to a halt and may precipitate mandatory evacuations.
 Visitors who wish to minimize the chance of a ruined vacation (and avoid risking their lives and property) should plan their visits for winter or early spring.

 Compared with northern cities such as Boston, Chicago, and Minneapolis-St. Paul, Miami’s temperatures don’t vary much from month to month.
-However, winter tends to be milder, with manageable humidity and high temperatures in the 70s.
-Summer is hotter and more oppressive, with uncomfortably high humidity readings and air temperatures in the 80s and 90s.
-However, high temperatures above 95 degrees are very rare in the Miami area.
+However, winter tends to be milder, with manageable humidity and high temperatures in the 70s and low 80s.
+Summer is hotter and more oppressive, with uncomfortably high humidity readings and air temperatures in the 80s and low 90s.
+High temperatures above 95 degrees are very rare in the Miami area.
 Low temperatures below 50 degrees are extremely uncommon as well.